Loading...

 5. Monitor ongoing.
 Use AI review reply tools to track new reviews in real time, set alerts for negative feedback, and automate your response process.
 This ensures nothing falls through the cracks.

-This creates a critical advantage: you identify 30-50% of customers who would have left negative reviews and resolve their issues before they post publicly.
-A study by the Harvard Business Review found that fixing a problem before it becomes a public complaint increases customer lifetime value by 4-7x compared to customers who go straight to public reviews.
+This creates a critical advantage: when customers can reach you easily, many who would otherwise stay silent tell you about a problem so you can fix it.
+A study by the Harvard Business Review found that resolving a problem quickly increases customer lifetime value by 4-7x compared to customers whose issues go unaddressed.
+Every customer still remains free to leave whatever public review they choose.

 Feedback Loop Timeline